 4. The Philips Hue, arguably the most popular smart bulb, can synch with your music or movies for an enhanced media experience.
 It requires a bridge, which means the initial upfront cost will be higher, but with starter kits running $199.95 and many available options, the Hue can definitely be worth the investment.

-6. The Versifli Lumen is moderately priced at $28.96 on Amazon.
+6. The Versifli Lumen is priced at $69.99 on Amazon.
 It connects with Bluetooth and can be controlled from your smartphone or tablet.
 Like many other smart bulbs, it’s capable of color changing and grouping.

 7. The Flux comes with an app that enables users to create scenes, group bulbs together for synchronized control, select colors from a color palette, and operate the lights from anywhere in the world.
 It doesn’t need a hub to connect, to installation is simple, and it hits an average price point of $35.

 8. Feit Electric HomeBrite smart bulbs come in a variety of styles including A19, BR30, PAR38, and B10, which means you can replace virtually any type of light fixture in your home with a smart bulb.
 They all connect via Bluetooth, are dimmable, groupable, and can be set up with timers and scenes.
 They don’t change color, but are very reasonably priced from $15.99 to $28.99.

 9. The Stack Downlight is a versatile bulb that utilizes Zigbee technology, which enables lights to communicate with each other via mesh networking.
 Stack is capable of learning your occupancy routines, meaning leaving your home doesn’t necessarily mean leaving your home vulnerable.
 Putting your lights on “house sitting mode” will mimic your daily patterns in order to deter break-ins.
 Stack is available as a starter kit for $150 or a single downlight for $60.